Robert John Fleming: Awards and decorations

 His years of military and public service came with several awards.
-He was given the Legion of Merit, the Bronze Star, the Army Commendation Medal, the Order of the White Lion from Czechoslovakia, the Légion d'honneur from France and the Grand Cross Nuñez de Balboa from Panama for his various and varied public services.
+He was decorated with the Distinguished Service Medal, the Legion of Merit, the Bronze Star, the Army Commendation Medal, the Order of the Patriotic War Second Class from the USSR, the Order of the White Lion from Czechoslovakia, the Légion d'honneur from France and the Order of Grand Cross, Condecoration Vasco Nuñez de Balboa from Panama for his various and varied public services.